teegre/bigtime/README.md

 * char=char  - character to display as filled space (1).
 * space=char - character to display as empty space (0).

-By default, when **bigtime** parses a file, 0s are replaced by whitespaces and 1s by "∎".
+By default, when **bigtime** parses a file, 0s are replaced with whitespaces and 1s with "∎".
 But one can define characters as shown below:

 ```